S-aiueo32/TripNet/README.md

 * Python 3.5
 * TensorFlow 1.1 or 1.3
-* OpenCV3 (You can use PIL alternatively)
+* OpenCV3 (Get with `conda install -c menpo opencv` or `pip install opencv-python`)
 * any other packages (Please install them using `pip`)

-Not saying with confidence, you can run it on Linux, Macintosh and so on if the requirements is met.
+Maybe, you can also run it on Linux, Macintosh and so on if the requirements is met.

 ## Usage
 Run the training first: